we-conceived-the/oracle/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `lumend` for your own use.
+You can ignore this section if you are building `oracled` for your own use.

-lumend/lumen-cli binaries are not included in the Lumen-Qt.app bundle.
+oracled/oracle-cli binaries are not included in the Oracle-Qt.app bundle.

-If you are building `lumend` or `Lumen Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `oracled` or `Oracle Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: